Virginia Dwan: Legacy

 In 1965, the Virginia Dwan Collection, featuring artists like Willem de Kooning (Untitled, 1961), Franz Kline, Robert Rauschenberg, Claes Oldenburg, and Lee Bontecou, was exhibited at the University of California, Los Angeles.

 Dwan later gave many artworks to various museums in the United States.
 Already in 1969, she presented the Pasadena Art Museum (present day Norton Simon Museum) with L.H.O.O.Q. or La Joconde (1964) by Marcel Duchamp.
 In 1985, Dwan donated Michael Heizer's project Double Negative (1969), two 100-foot-long cuts facing each other across the curving rim of Mormon Mesa (Clark County, Nevada), to the Museum of Contemporary Art, Los Angeles (MOCA).
 In 1996, she gave Heizer's Actual Size: Munich Rotary (1970), six projected photographic images, each 52 ft wide and 18 ft high, to the Whitney Museum of American Art.
-Dwan conceived and supported construction of the Dwan Light Sanctuary (1996), a structural artwork and secular space in Montezuma, New Mexico built in collaboration with architect Laban Wingert and Charles Ross, who contributed the space's solar spectrum artwork.
+Dwan conceived and supported construction of the Dwan Light Sanctuary (1996), a structural artwork and secular space on the campus of UWC-USA in Montezuma, New Mexico, built in collaboration with architect Laban Wingert and Charles Ross, who contributed the space's solar spectrum artwork.

 Other works were given to other museums, including: the Museum of Modern Art, New York; the Art Institute of Chicago; the Walker Art Center in Minneapolis; the Herbert F. Johnson Museum of Art at Cornell University; the Weatherspoon Art Museum at the University of North Carolina at Greensboro; and the Des Moines Art Center.
 In 2013, Dwan gave A Nonsite, Pine Barrens, New Jersey (1968) by Robert Smithson, an indoor work containing substances from an outdoor site elsewhere; and Glass Stratum (1967) by Timothy McCormack, made up of 37 sheets of half-inch-thick glass layered atop one another, to the National Gallery of Art in Washington, D.C.